Lauragra/python-sample-pagination/README.md

 ## Using generators

 The Microsoft Graph API returns _pages_ of results, as demonstrated in [pagination.py](https://github.com/microsoftgraph/python-sample-pagination/blob/master/pagination.py).
-But in your application or service, you may want to work with a single non-paginated collection of _items_ such as messages, users, or files.
-In this sample, we create a Python [generator](https://wiki.python.org/moin/Generators) that hides the pagination details so that your application code can simply ask for a collection of messages and then iterate through them using standard Python idioms such as ```for messages in messages``` or ```next(message)```.
+But in your application or service, you might want to work with a single non-paginated collection of _items_ such as messages, users, or files.
+This sample creates a Python [generator](https://wiki.python.org/moin/Generators) that hides the pagination details so that your application code can simply ask for a collection of messages and then iterate through them using standard Python idioms such as ```for messages in messages``` or ```next(message)```.

 The [generator.py](https://github.com/microsoftgraph/python-sample-pagination/blob/master/generator.py) sample in this repo provides an interactive demonstration of how it works.
-Follow the [Installation](#installation) instructions to install the sample, and then run it as follows:
+Follow the [Installation](#installation) instructions to install the sample, and then do the following to run it:

 1. At the command prompt: ```python generator.py```
-2. Navigate a browser to [http://localhost:5000](http://localhost:5000)
+2. In your browser, go to [http://localhost:5000](http://localhost:5000).
-3. Choose **Connect** and authenticate with a Microsoft identity (organization account or Microsoft Account)
+3. Choose **Connect** and authenticate with a Microsoft identity (work or school account or Microsoft account).

 You'll then see the most recent message you've received:

 ![most recent message](static/images/generator-sample.png)

-Each time you click the **Next Message** button, you'll see the next message.
-The ```generator()``` function in [generator.py](https://github.com/microsoftgraph/python-sample-pagination/blob/master/generator.py) handles the details as shown here:
+Each time you choose **Next Message**, you'll see the next message.
+The ```generator()``` function in [generator.py](https://github.com/microsoftgraph/python-sample-pagination/blob/master/generator.py) handles the details, as shown.

 ```python
 def graph_generator(session, endpoint=None):